Sweet Baby James

 Sweet Baby James is the second studio album by American singer-songwriter James Taylor, released on February 1, 1970, by Warner Bros.
 Records.
-It reached number three on the Billboard Top LPs & Tapes chart, and includes two of Taylor's earliest successful singles: "Fire and Rain" and "Country Road", which reached number three and number thirty-seven on the Billboard Hot 100, respectively.
+It reached number three on the Billboard Top LPs & Tape chart, and includes two of Taylor's earliest successful singles: "Fire and Rain" and "Country Road", which reached number three and number thirty-seven on the Billboard Hot 100, respectively.
 This success made Taylor one of the most prominent figures in the emerging singer-songwriter movement.

 At the 13th Annual Grammy Awards, Sweet Baby James was nominated for Album of the Year.
 It was listed at number 104 on Rolling Stones list "The 500 Greatest Albums of All Time", and, in 2000, it was voted number 228 in Colin Larkin's All Time Top 1000 Albums.

 In 2002, the album was inducted into the Grammy Hall of Fame.

 Background

 Produced by Peter Asher, Sweet Baby James was recorded at Sunset Sound in Los Angeles, California, between December 8 and 17, 1969, at a cost of only $7,600 (US$ in dollars) out of a budget of $20,000.
 Taylor was "essentially homeless" at the time the album was recorded, either staying in Asher's home or sleeping on a couch at the house of guitarist Danny Kortchmar, or anyone else who would have him.

 The song "Suite for 20 G" was so named because Taylor was promised $20,000 (US$ in dollars) once the album was delivered.
 With one more song needed, he strung together three unfinished songs into a "suite" to complete the album.

 The album produced two charting singles: "Fire and Rain" (b/w "Anywhere Like Heaven"), which peaked at number three on the Billboard Hot 100 on October 31, 1970, and "Country Road" (b/w "Sunny Skies"), which peaked at number 37 on March 20, 1971.
 An additional single, "Sweet Baby James" (b/w "Suite for 20 G"), did not chart.